Everything I Never Told You

 Everything I Never Told You is the 2014 debut novel by Celeste Ng.
 The novel topped Amazon's Best Books of the Year list for 2014.
 The novel is about a mixed-race Chinese-American family whose middle daughter Lydia is found drowned in a nearby lake.

 Ng spent six years writing the novel, going through four different full drafts.

 Plot

 On May 3, 1977, Lydia Lee, the middle child of the Lee family, is missing.
-After several days, her body is dredged out of the town lake.
+After several days, her body is found and recovered from the town lake.
 Lydia's parents, James and Marilyn, are horrified by their daughter's death.
-As the police investigate, her parents discover that, contrary to their belief that Lydia was popular and doing well in school, she was actually very lonely with almost no friends and that her grades had severely slipped.
+As the police investigate, her parents discover that, contrary to their belief that Lydia was popular and doing well in school, she was very lonely with almost no friends and her grades had severely slipped.

 The death of Lydia leads James and Marilyn to reflect on their lives.
 James, the academically gifted child of Chinese immigrants, spent his life yearning to belong.
 He met Marilyn in 1957 when he was a doctoral candidate at Harvard teaching a class on American culture in which she was a student.
 After graduation, James failed to secure a faculty position at Harvard, so he accepted an offer from the fictional Middlewood College in Ohio.

-Marilyn grew up disgusted by her homemaker mother (who taught home economics at her high school) and longed to become a doctor.
-When she met James and recognized the racist treatment he had been enduring, Marilyn felt a kinship with him and the two began a relationship.
-Discovering she was pregnant, Marilyn arranged for a quick marriage to James and was angry when her mother tried to stop the wedding after seeing that James was of Asian descent.
+Marilyn had grown up judgmental about her homemaker mother (who also taught home economics at her high school) and longed to become a doctor.
+When she met James and recognized the racist treatment he had been enduring, Marilyn felt a kinship with him.
+The two began a relationship.
+Discovering she was pregnant, Marilyn arranged for a quick marriage to James.
+She was angered when her mother tried to stop the wedding after seeing that James was Asian American.

-Marilyn intended to resume her studies to become a doctor after her son, Nathan, was born, but after her second pregnancy, with Lydia, she remained a homemaker for eight years.
+Marilyn intended to resume her studies to become a doctor after their son, Nathan, was born, but after her second pregnancy, with Lydia, she continued as a homemaker for five years.

 Upon receiving news of her estranged mother's death, Marilyn returns to her childhood home in Virginia to deal with her mother's possessions.
 While doing so, she realizes that she became a homemaker, as her mother had always desired.
-Marilyn then abandons her family to pursue her academic studies.
+Marilyn abandons her family to pursue her academic studies.
 James believes that she has left because he and the children are Asian, and that she no longer wants to deal with the societal pressure of being outsiders.